On the additive structure of algebraic valuations of polynomial semirings: Factoriality

 \begin{example} Let $\alpha$ be the only positive root of the polynomial $m_\alpha(X) = X^2 + 2X - 2$, and suppose towards a contradiction that $\nn_0[\alpha]$ is an FGM.
 The monoid $\nn_0[\alpha]$ is certainly atomic by part~(1) of Proposition~\ref{prop:atomicity sufficient conditions}, and so it follows from Theorem~\ref{thm:atomic characterization} that $\alpha^n \in \langle \alpha^j : j \in \ldb 0, n-1 \rdb \rangle$ for some $n \in \nn$.
 As a result, $m_\alpha(X)$ must divide a polynomial $X^n + \sum_{i=0}^{n-1} c_iX^i \in \zz[X]$ with $c_0, \dots, c_{n-1} \in \zz_{\le 0}$ for every $i \in \ldb 0,n-1 \rdb$.
 Notice that $n \ge 3$.
 Take $a_0, \dots, a_{n-3} \in \qq$ such that

 Observe that $a_0 = - \frac{1}{2}c_0 > 0$ and $a_1 = \frac{1}{2}(2a_0 - c_1) > 0$.
 In addition, if $a_j > 0$ for every $j \in \ldb 0,k \rdb$ for some $k < n-3$, then one can compare the coefficients of $X^{k+1}$ in both sides of~\eqref{eq:to compare coefficients} to find that $a_{k+1} = \frac{1}{2}(2a_k + a_{k-1} - c_{k+1}) > 0$.
 Hence $a_0, \dots, a_{n-3}$ are all positive.
-Now after comparing the coefficients of $X^{n-1}$ in both sides of~\eqref{eq:to compare coefficients}, one obtains that $c_{n-1} = 2 + a_{n-3} > 0$, which is a contradiction.
+Now, after comparing the coefficients of $X^{n-1}$ in both sides of~\eqref{eq:to compare coefficients}, one obtains that $c_{n-1} = 2 + a_{n-3} > 0$, which is a contradiction.
 Thus, $\nn_0[\alpha]$ cannot be an FGM. \end{example}

-We have seen in Example~\ref{ex:FFM does not imply HFM in CARS} a rank-$1$ monoid valuation of $\nn_0[X]$ that is an FFM but not an FGM.
+We have seen in Example~\ref{ex:two initial examples}(2) rank-$1$ monoid valuations of $\nn_0[X]$ that are FFMs but not FGMs.
 We conclude this section constructing for every $d \in \nn$ an infinite class of algebraic semiring valuations of $\nn_0[X]$ whose additive monoids are rank-$d$ FFMs but not FGMs.

 \begin{prop} For each $d \in \nn$, there exist infinitely many non-isomorphic algebraic semiring valuations of $\nn_0[X]$ whose additive monoids are rank-$d$ FFMs that are not FGMs. \end{prop}